Official Name: State of Kuwait

 Conversation: Kuwaitis respect education, so carefully mention if you have an advanced degree, especially if it is from a prestigious university.

 Greetings: Physical greetings (handshaking, hugging) should only be between members of the same sex.

 Meetings: You must be patient since impatience is viewed as criticism of the culture.
 Meetings are generally not private unless there is a need to discuss matters confidentially.
 Expect frequent interruptions.
 Others may wander into the room and start a different discussion.
 Do not try to bring the topic back to the original discussion until the new person leaves.
 Kuwaitis are event rather than time-driven.
 The event of getting together is more important than the timeliness of the meeting or the outcome.
 Decisions are reached slowly.
 If you try to rush things, you will give offence and risk your business relationship.

 Negotiations: Business will only be discussed once an atmosphere of trust and friendship has been established.
 Kuwaitis are shrewd negotiators who are especially interested in price.
 High-pressure sales tactics will work against you.

 Contracts: Although negotiating is done in English, contracts are written in Arabic.
 If there is both an English and Arabic version, the Arabic will be the one followed.

 The Arab Investment & Export Credit Guarantee Corporation – Export Credit Insurance (site is in English and Arabic)

 Doing Business 2019, Country Profile for Kuwait – World Bank Group

 Embassy of the United States, Kuwait City, Kuwait

-This information is provided by ABC-Amega Inc. Providing international receivable management and debt collection services for exporters to more than 200 countries including XXXX.
+This information is provided by ABC-Amega Inc. Providing international receivable management and debt collection services for exporters to more than 200 countries including Kuwait.
 For further information, contact [email protected].